daywiss/react-wiring/Readme.md

 ## Install
 `yarn add https://github.com/daywiss/react-wiring`

-## 3.0
+## v3.0
 Previous version used Providers, Contexts and useReducer, and failed attempts to optimize led me to eventually discard them.
 Now wiring uses Custom change detection and `useState`.
 For high performance this library assumes you construct your state changes in a way where shallow comparisons are all that is needed.

-## Compared To React useReducer, Contexts and Providers
-### Benefits
+## Benefits
 - No need for wrapper containers for context or to optimize component rendering
 - No need for Providers around your app
 - No need for React.memo or useMemo, renders are triggerd only on data changes you subscribe to
-- No need to map global state in component because you can get entire state with no penalty, though mapping is available
+- No need to map global state in component because you can get entire state with no penalty.
 - No penalty for wiring in many components unless they listen to many state changes, and even then its low
+- Split up your state naturally with multiple react-wiring instances
 - Reducers are composable and can be nested because they are just JS Objects
 - Keep component props clean, state is not mixed into component props.
 - Seperate state and dispatch so dispatch does not pollute state